Skip to main content

 2 mentions Positive Neutral Negative

-• “It's also hilarious when a friend runs out of bullets and is reduced to shin-kicking enemies while you spectate after your glorious death to a mind-boggling swarm of foes.”
+• “It's also hilarious when a friend runs out of bullets or missiles and is reduced to shin-kicking enemies as you spectate after your glorious death to a mind-boggling swarm of enemies.”

 • “Definitely enough parts to come up with some cool builds, pseudo-replica builds, and even some outright funny ones like a flamethrower spam quad mech.”